swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 - Added the attribute SignMessageDigest (1.2.752.201.3.14) to section 3.2.

 - The Sign Message Authentication Context URIs defined in section 3.1.1.1 are deprecated.

+- The XML Schema namespace identifier `http://id.swedenconnect.se/auth-cont/1.0/ext-auth-info` was added.
+This XML Schema defines an XML extension for the Authentication Context Extension to provide extended authentication information.

 - Associating the OID registry with Sweden Connect.